 The most important thing in the life of an addict is his or her drug of choice.
 Responsibilities are shunned, personal goals are ignored, and interest is lost in all other activities that don’t revolve around getting or using drugs.
 Because treasured things are no longer important, they are easily forgotten and the interest in fixing mistakes or moving forward in life are all but gone.

 #5: Withdrawal Symptoms

 Anytime the drug is absent, the withdrawal symptoms associated with detox begin to affect the user almost immediately.
-Withdrawal symptoms vary depending on the drug being abused, but in general, addicts become restless, resentful and highly defensive during these periods.
-You may also observe: fatigue, insomnia, nausea, vomiting, headaches, dizziness, chills, cramps, shakes, sweats, seizures and even psychotic behavior.
+Withdrawal symptoms vary depending on the drug being abused, but in general, addicts become restless, resentful, and highly defensive during these periods.
+Symptoms like fatigue, insomnia, nausea, vomiting, headaches, dizziness, chills, cramps, shakes, sweats, seizures and even psychotic behavior may also be observed.

 Treat Drug Addiction

-Upon admission, each client is assessed by an internist, addictionologist and a psychiatrist, and then monitored throughout their stay in treatment.
+Upon admission, each client is assessed by an internist, addiction specialist and a psychiatrist, and then monitored throughout their stay in treatment.

 Call The Canyon today.